flowthings/python-client/docs/index.rst

 .. note::

-   The ``drop`` service is slightly different in that it must first be parameterized by the flow id.
+   The ``drop`` service is slightly different in that it must first be parameterized by the Flow id.

    >>> api.drop('<flow_id>').find(limit=10)